QuestPDF/QuestPDF-Documentation/docs/examples/aspnet-integration.md

 ## License configuration

-Please setup the license configuration in the `Startup.cs` or `Program.cs` file depending on your project configuration.
+Configure your license in either the Startup.cs or Program.cs file depending on your project configuration.
 This code should be executed only once, when the application starts or during its initialization step.

 ```c#